Why employee recognition is so important – and how you can start doing it

 - Thank the person again by name for their contribution.

-If you would like to know how to initiate and conduct employee recognition activities, you can find lots of ideas, and the best framework and guiding principles from my eBook, How to create a top employee recognition program.
+I believe employee recognition is so important, I have written an ebook about it based on my own experience in introducing and managing employee recognition in several organizations.
+If you would like to know how to initiate and conduct employee recognition activities, you can find lots of ideas, and the best framework with guiding principles in my eBook, How to create a top employee recognition program.